 Charlie Chaplin is known as possibly one of the most famous funny men in film history but what of the woman that helped make him.
 Mabel Normand was a woman who pushed boundaries in the film history in the early 1900’s.
-She was a director, an actress and quite the controversial figure!
-Let’s have a look at her career and her downfall.
+She was a director, an actress and quite the controversial figure and in this we’ll have a look at her career and her downfall.

 Sennett then founded Keystone Studios where he brought Mabel and there she flourished.
 She soon dropped her role as the bathing beauty and became known as a comedienne.
 Here she started to direct and write her own work and start working with some pretty major celebrities including Boris Karloff and Laurel and Hardy.

 But she is well known for one particular a man she mentored and directed wrote for throughout her career, Charlie Chaplin.
 She even directed his famous character “The Tramp” in his first film “Mabel’s Strange Predicament” however due to scheduling it was released as the second “The Tramp” film.

 By this point she had proved herself to be one of better funny women of the film industry both in front of and behind the camera.
 She directed and co-directed around 14 films and wrote most of them with her frequent collaborators Chaplin and Fatty Arbuckle.
 All of these films star her as a version of herself as she goes about all sorts of adventures.